Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 You can control the frame component lifecycle by [managing the frame component state events](#frame_component_monitoring).

-The following table lists callbacks coping with the frame component state events:
+The following table lists the callbacks for the frame component state events:

 | Callback                     | Description                              |
 |------------------------------|------------------------------------------|